railsjazz/chat_gpt_blocker/README.md

 # ChatGPT Blocker

+Funny part: gem was generated with ChatGPT too :)

 The ChatGPT Blocker gem is a simple middleware for Rails applications that blocks requests with a specified user agent pattern.
 By default, it blocks requests with the "ChatGPT-User" user agent.

 ## Installation